 Bayards Cove Inn: This charming 500-year-old building has beautiful rooms right by the waterfront of Bayards Cove.

 Apartment 4: We often like to have the option to cater for ourselves.
 This apartment is well furnished and has all you need for a comfortable stay in the heart of the town.

 Alternatively, you can stay in one of the many holiday cottages that can be rented through AirBnB.

-For a fun, low-cost option we enjoyed our stay at the campsite in Stoke Fleming (check out our camping with toddlers checklist).
+For a fun, low-cost option we enjoyed our stay at the campsite in Stoke Fleming (check out our tips for camping with toddlers).

 Do you have a favourite thing to do in the town that we have missed?
 Please let us know in the comments below.